Date of Degree

 Includes bibliographical references (pages 163-168).

 Copyright 2010 Gregory Mason Neiswander

 Neiswander, Gregory Mason.
-"Improving rotorcraft deceleration guidance for brownout landing." thesis, University of Iowa, 2010.
+"Improving rotorcraft deceleration guidance for brownout landing."
+MS (Master of Science) thesis, University of Iowa, 2010.